Laura is a reporting intern at the Daily News. She graduated from Columbia University’s Graduate School of Journalism in May 2013.

-Laura attended college at Columbia University and majored in psychology.
+As an undergrad, she attended Columbia’s Barnard College and majored in psychology.
 Outside of school, she was certified to counsel victims of rape and domestic violence in the emergency rooms of St. Luke’s and Roosevelt hospitals.
-She interned at the Clinton Health Access Initiative (CHAI) with work focused on combatting HIV/AIDS.
-She studied abroad at the University of Ghana during her junior year.
+She interned at the Clinton Health Access Initiative (CHAI) with a focus on HIV/AIDS, and in the spring of 2008, she studied abroad at the University of Ghana.

-After graduating in 2009, she went on to work as a program analyst for CHAI in Pretoria, South Africa, stationed within the South African National Department of Health.
-Upon returning home in 2012, she worked as a research intern for Ambassador John Campbell at The Council on Foreign Relations before commencing graduate school.
+After graduating in 2009, she worked as a program analyst for CHAI in Pretoria, South Africa, stationed within the South African National Department of Health.
+Upon returning home in 2012 and before starting graduate school, she worked as a research intern for Ambassador John Campbell in the Africa Studies Department of The Council on Foreign Relations.

-Laura graduated with honors from Columbia in the spring of 2013 and wrote a piece about the underground drug website Silk Road which would later be published, featured on Huff Po Live and mentioned on CNBC.
-She also wrote a piece about the effect of American troops on Afghanistan’s opium market which ran in the April 12, 2014 print edition of The Economist.
+She graduated with honors in the spring of 2013 and wrote an article examining Silk Road, the encrypted black market website.
+The piece was published, featured on Huff Po Live and mentioned on CNBC.
+During the same time, she wrote about the effect of American troops on Afghanistan’s opium market.
+The article ran in the April 12, 2014 print edition of The Economist.

-With a more recent focus in criminal justice, she wrote a lengthy piece about the horrors of solitary confinement, and appeared on MSNBC to discuss it.
+This piece is about the horrors of solitary confinement.
+Laura appeared on MSNBC to discuss it.

 - NYPD Commissioner-Turned-Felon Has a Message For Us Now That He’s Been to Prison.
 Bernard Kerik, former chief of the NYPD, had seen the piece on solitary confinement.
 He reached out and asked that Laura write his story.

 - You’ll Never See This Side of the Super Bowl on TV.
 This article was about spikes in sex trafficking around large public events.
 Laura found and interviewed a victim and incorporated her story into the piece, which reached over 1 million readers.